- Download our Moving to Rio de Janeiro Guide (PDF)

 Located northwest along the coast from the Zona Sul, the Zona Oeste is a popular district with expats, particularly Barra de Tijuca (often just referred to as Barra).
 Home to pristine beaches and beachfront properties, Barra has been nicknamed the ‘Miami of Rio’.
 Most housing is in the form of spacious apartments in high-rise buildings, but expats will also find larger houses, some even with gardens and swimming pools.
 Barra also offers plenty of entertainment options for expats, with restaurants, shops and bars lining the streets.

-Although the district is considered safe, several favelas have developed in and around the Zona Oeste.
-The area is also quite a bit further out and not well served by public transport.
-Expats living in the Zona Oeste are therefore likely to need a car.
-Many expats are fortunate enough to have their place of work within a short distance from home in Barra, as several multinational companies have a presence in the area.
+Although the district is considered safe during the day, several favelas have developed in and around the Zona Oeste, so caution is advised at night.
+The area is further out from central Rio but is now better connected through the BRT (Bus Rapid Transit) system and metro links to Jardim Oceânico.
+While public transport options exist, expats living in the Zona Oeste often find a car more convenient for daily life.
+Many expats are fortunate enough to have their place of work within a short distance from home in Barra, as the area hosts several corporate office complexes and business centres.

 Centro